ToxicFrog/doomrl-server/README.md

 If a file exists in the players directory, it will block players of that name from being created.
 The server comes with a `guest` file.

-    motd
+    motd, webmotd

-The contents if this file, if present in the root directory of the server, will be displayed to each user upon connection.
-The default contains a DOOM banner.
+The contents if these files, if present in the root directory of the server, will be displayed to users upon connection via telnet (for `motd`) or at the top of the webpage (for `webmotd`). `motd.default` and `webmotd.default` contain the default values (ASCII-art DOOM banners).

     maintenance